Installation Instructions¶

 Configure data storage path¶

 Create a folder where you want to store the recorded video and audio data and make sure that the user running VideoRecStation has write permissions to it.
-Then modify the data_storage_path
+Then modify the data_storage_path parameter in the [misc] section of the file ~/.config/Helsinki VideoMEG Project/VideoRecStation.conf to poit to your folder.
+For example, if you want to store the data in /data/videomeg, make sure that the configuration file contains the following:

 [misc]